Print

 Garnish:

-• lime wedges, fresh bean sprouts, chili flakes, chopped scallions, roasted peanuts.
+• lime wedges, fresh bean sprouts, chili flakes, chopped scallions, roasted peanuts, Thai basil

 Instructions

-1. Cook the noodles.
-Cook according to package directions (or place rice noodles in a shallow bowl or baking dish and boil enough water to cover them.
-Cover with boiling water for 7- 8 minutes, or until al dente, then drain.
-They don’t have to be totally soft, just bendy and pliable)
+1. Soak the rice noodles.
+Place rice noodles in a shallow pan and cover with boiling water for 4-7 minutes, stirring occasionally (so they don’t stick together) until al dente; drain, rinse with cold water to stop cooking.
+They don’t have to be totally soft, just bendy and pliable.

-5. Prep the protein.
+4. Prep the protein.
 Chicken: slice chicken into very thin strips and season with salt and pepper.
 Crispy Tofu: Blot tofu with paper towels pressing down firmly.
 Cut tofu into ¾ inch cubes, sprinkle with salt and pepper, and for extra crispy, dredge in a little corn starch.
-Shrimp: Peel and season with salt and pepper.
+Shrimp: season with salt and pepper.

 Notes

-Fish sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go a little lighter on the fish sauce- like 2 tablespoons.
-It is an acquired taste.
-If going less, you will need to may add a little more salt to taste.
+Fish Sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go lighter on the fish sauce- like 2 tablespoons.
+If going with less, replace it with soy sauce.

-Tips for health: An easy way to cut back on the oil in the recipe is to poach the thinly sliced chicken in a little salted water (just enough to barely cover) and poach in the pan or wok for just a few minutes.
+Poach the chicken.
+An easy way to cut back on the oil in the recipe is to poach the thinly sliced chicken breast in a little salted water, or broth for a few minutes, until cooked through.
 Drain and set aside.
 The thinner you slice the chicken the faster it will cook.

-2. Tamarind: If using tamarind (instead of rice vinegar) make tamarind “water” by mixing 1 -2 teaspoons tamarind paste with 2 tablespoons water.
-Or use 1-2 teaspoons of tamarind “concentrate” with 2 tablespoons water.
-Use this in place of the vinegar.
-This is more traditional but I realize not everyone has access to tamarind.
+Tamarind: If using tamarind paste (instead of rice vinegar) make tamarind “water” by mixing 1 tablespoon tamarind paste with 2 1/2 tablespoons hot water.
+If using tamarind “concentrate” mix 1-2 teaspoons with 2 1/2 tablespoons water.
+Use tamarind water in place of the vinegar.
+Using tamarind is more authentic but not everyone has access to it.
 Tamarind is extremely sour so if unfamiliar, go light.
-You can always add more.
+You can always add more lime to taste.

 Nutrition